gravitational/teleport/rfd/0109-cloud-agent-upgrades.md

 agents that have yet to be upgraded.
 I.e. if cloud-stable targets `v1` at `T1`, then the control plane must maintain compatibility with `v1` until at least `T1 + grace_period`.

-Note that in practice, whether or not the ordering/timing of the above steps matters depends entirely on what changes were made between versions.
+Note that in practice, wether or not the ordering/timing of the above steps matters depends entirely on what changes were made between versions.
 Most minor/patch releases don't actually require this kind of procedure, tho its best to assume that the procedure is required unless we are rolling out a critical bug fix that was specifically designed to be self-contained.